 Empty calories from simple carbohydrates found in processed and refined sugars, such as candy, pasta and bread made from white flour, and foods with corn syrup, leave you hungry again soon after, craving more food.
 This is because simple carbohydrates quickly turn into useless sugar, whereas complex carbohydrates, such as vegetables, whole-grain breads and cereals, and low-fat yogurt and milk, provide long-lasting nutrients, improve digestion, help stabilize blood sugar, and keep your energy at an even level.
 Although foods such as fruit are also considered simple carbohydrates, they contain vitamins and nutrients that occur naturally, unlike those found in processed and refined foods.

-A 2011 study in the respected New England Journal of Medicine found that certain foods were linked to weight change more than others.
+A 2011 study found that certain foods were linked to weight change more than others.
 After following participants for an average of 17 years, researchers found that weight increase was most strongly linked to foods such as potato chips, sugar-sweetened beverages, and unprocessed red meats.
 Foods such as vegetables, whole grains, nuts, fruits, and yogurts were closely linked to preventing weight gain.

 Also, adding or increasing regular exercise to your daily routine can help gain control and maintain a healthy weight.
 Research has shown very clearly that 30 minutes of moderately strenuous daily exercise is one of the most important requirements for disease prevention-even for people who are already at an ideal weight.
 The exercise you choose doesn’t need to be elaborate, or to take place in a gym.
 Walking, biking, swimming, or gardening can do the trick, and getting a friend or family member to exercise with you can turn this into a valued part of your daily routine.
 Learn more about the health benefits of physical activity and how to get started from the CDC.